Modularity and partially observed graphs: Introduction and main results

-We may rephrase Theorems~\ref{thm.obsmod} and~\ref{thm.moddiff} in terms of a randomised procedure to find edges of~$G$, where we stop once we find `enough' edges.
-We are given $n$, there is an unknown graph $G$ on $V= [n]$, and we query possible edges of $G$.
-Given $c>0$, the randomised procedure \emph{$c$-edge-limited search} operates as follows.
+Let $G_m$ be the graph on vertex set $[n]$ with edge set a uniformly random $m$-edge subset of $E(G)$.
+The graph $G_m$ may also be sampled by a randomised procedure to find edges of~$G$, where we stop once we find `enough' edges: we are given $n$, there is an unknown graph $G$ on $V= [n]$, and we query possible edges of $G$, uniformly at random, until we find $m$ edges. \begin{corollary} Given $\eps>0$ there exists $m_0=m_0(\eps)$ such that the following holds.
+For all $m \geq m_0$, the random graph $G_m$ satisfies $\q(G_m)> \q(G) - \eps$ with probability $> 1-\eps$. \end{corollary} \begin{corollary} Given $\eps>0$ there exists $c=c(\eps)$ such that the following holds.
+For all $m \geq c n$, the random graph $G_{m}$ satisfies the conclusions of Theorem~\ref{thm.moddiff} when $G_p$ is replaced by~$G_{m}$. \end{corollary}

-initialise the set $F$ to be empty and the set $\tilde{E}$ to contain all the edges of $K_n$.